andreicsl/andreicsl/README.md

 <h3 align="left">🌟 About Me</h3>
 I'm an <b>Information Technology graduate</b> with practical experience in web development, system administration, and IT support.
-Skilled in troubleshooting hardware and software issues, configuring operating systems, and assisting end users.
 I enjoy combining technical skills with creativity to build effective solutions and support reliable IT environments.
 Currently growing my expertise in software development.

 <br>